Ronnie Barker: Legacy

-Following his death, the Writer of the Year Award at the British Comedy Awards was renamed in his honour.
-In 2005, he was voted as the 16th greatest comedy act ever by fellow comedians and comedy insiders, in a poll to find The Comedians' Comedian.
+Following Barker's death, the Writer of the Year Award at the British Comedy Awards was renamed in his honour.
+In 2005, he was voted as the 16th-greatest comedy act ever by fellow comedians and comedy insiders, in a poll to find The Comedians' Comedian.

 The BBC described him as "one of the leading figures of British television comedy", and "much loved and admired".
 The Independent called him "a master of television sitcom".
 The Guardian said he was "much loved ... both as an actor and a writer he was recognised as a master of pyrotechnic puns, surreal behaviour in public and private places, and crackling cross-chat".
 It concluded that "it says much about the decline of the British television industry that Ronnie Barker, one of its most creative comic talents, should have turned his back on it long before he died at the age of 76."
 In a eulogy for Barker, the Reverend Robert Wright stated that he was "undoubtedly one of the very greatest television comedy actors" and that "as a performer he made comedy look effortlessly funny".

-In 2006 Barker's stage play Mum was adapted and directed by Neil Cargill for BBC Radio 4, and broadcast as an Afternoon Play, starring Maxine Peake and Sam Kelly.
+In 2006, Barker's stage play Mum was adapted and directed by Neil Cargill for BBC Radio 4, and broadcast as an Afternoon Play, starring Maxine Peake and Sam Kelly.

-In Barker's home town of Oxford, a Wetherspoons pub beside his former school on George Street is named after his Four Candles sketch.

 A bronze statue of Barker, sculpted by Martin Jennings and showing him in character as Norman Stanley Fletcher, was unveiled at the entrance of the Aylesbury Waterside Theatre in September 2010 by his widow Joy, David Jason and Ronnie Corbett.

 In 2015, the Ronnie Barker Comedy Lecture (also referred to as The Ronnie Barker Talk) was commissioned by the BBC at the instigation of the head of comedy commissioning, Shane Allen.
 The first lecture was given in August 2017 by Ben Elton.
 Elton's lecture focused on the future of the British sitcom.